-Here Are Some
+Here Are Important

-Great Travel Tips
+Travel Tips To Pack

 Taking a Cruise?
+Note The Following:

 - Departing passengers should arrive at the dock at least an hour before.
 The dock porter will carry your bags on to the ship for placement by the cabin steward.
 He will expect a tip of $2.00 per bag.